-Southwest Virginia Community College is the only member of the VCCS (Virginia Community College System) being considered for the 2017 Aspen Prize for Community College Excellence.
+Southwest Virginia Community College was the only member of the VCCS (Virginia Community College System) considered for the 2017 Aspen Prize for Community College Excellence.

 The $1 million Aspen Prize is awarded every two years and is the nation’s signature recognition of high achievement and performance among America’s community colleges.

 To be selected for the award means to be recognized for exceptional student outcomes in four areas: student learning, certificate and degree completion, employment and earnings, and high levels of access and success for minority and low-income students.